ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    * `--enable value`        Enable the job or not.
 The job is disabled by default.

    * `--fields value`     Define the list of log fields to be included in log files.
 Multiple fields can be separated by commas and use command [`ibmcloud cis logpull DNS_DOMAIN_ID --available-fields`](https://cloud.ibm.com/docs/cis-cli-plugin?topic=cis-cli-plugin-cis-cli-commands#log) to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
    Note that fields are expected to be case sensitive.

+   * `--timestamps value`    Set the format in which response timestamps are returned.
+Valid values: "unix", "unixnano", "rfc3339".

    * `-i , --instance value` Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.